pombreda/lepl/doc-src/manual/offside.rst

 indentation in a similar way to Python.

-There is nothing special about spaces and newline characters, of course, so in principle it was always possible to handle such grammars in LEPL, but in practice doing so was frustratingly complex.
+There is nothing special about spaces and newline characters, of course, so in principle it was always possible to handle such grammars in Lepl, but in practice doing so was frustratingly complex.
 The new extensions make things much simpler.